hui1110/NubesGen/docs/deploy-asa-button/create-asa-button.md

 [[toc]]

 The *Deploy to Azure* button enables users to deploy apps to Azure without leaving the web browser, and with little or no configuration.
-The button is ideal for customers, open-source project maintainers or add-on providers who wish to provide their customers with a quick and easy way to deploy and configure a Azure Spring Apps.
+The button is ideal for customers, open-source project maintainers or add-on providers who wish to provide their customers with a quick and easy way to deploy and configure an Azure Spring Apps.

 The button is well-suited for use in README files, and is intended to serve as a replacement to a list of manual steps typically required to configure an app.